|Dates||11th - 26th August 2024|

 ESTIMATED TOTAL COST per person -- £3900

 Based out of the city of Arequipa in southern Peru, this expedition will climb two high peaks in this part of Peru.
-After an initial two nights in Arequipa to acclimatise we will travel to Chivay at a height of 3500m in the Colca canyon for three more nights of acclimatisation.
+After an initial three nights in Arequipa to acclimatise we will travel to Chivay at a height of 3500m in the Colca canyon for four more nights of acclimatisation.
 While here we'll visit the famous viewpoint which gives unparalleled views of condors soaring in the early morning sunshine.

 The two big peaks we plan to climb are Nevado Mismi, 5598m and Nevado Chachani, 6075m.
 Mismi rises above the north side of the Colca canyon.
-It is a short 4x4 drive from Chivay to a high camp and/or road end.
+It is a short 4x4 drive from Chivay to a high camp near the road end.
 From the road end we'll climb by the north slopes.
 Chachani can be seen from the centre of Arequipa and is a long chain of 4 or 5 major peaks of volcanic origin.
-We'll be able to drive quite high on the mountain again, ad this makes Chachani one of the easiest 6000m+ peaks in the Andes to climb.
+We'll be able to drive quite high on the mountain again, and this makes Chachani one of the easiest 6000m+ peaks in the whole of the Andes to climb.
 On both peaks we are likely to need to use ice-axes and crampons for short sections near the summits.

 A high standard of fitness is always required for ascents over 5000m, but we don't anticipate this expedition being unduly arduous, as we can approach both peaks to quite high altitudes in a 4x4 vehicle.
 While previous experience of winter walking or climbing would be useful it is not essential to have this prior to the expedition.
 However prospective clients must have at least some general mountaineering, mountain walking, or high altitude trekking experience.